mochi-hpc-experiments/colza-experiments/cori/vtk/README.md

 ## mandelbulb-weak.sbatch

-For the weak scale experiment, we need to make sure there is fixed proportion of data size to the staging services.
+This experiment is very similar to the previous one, but uses an amount of data (and number of clients) that is proportional to the number of staging servers.

 The script can be submitted by this way: